Who is this programme for?

 This programme will support your personal and professional development.

-- Use contemporary theories and practical evidence to design a data protection framework within your organisation.
+- use contemporary theories and practical evidence to design a data protection framework within your organisation, both in respect of the existing law and to prepare for the application of the GDPR.

-- Maintain, develop and apply contemporary professional best practice and use academic literature to contribute to a personal ethos of life-long learning and self-improvement.
+- maintain, develop and apply contemporary professional best practice and contribute to a personal ethos of life-long learning and selfimprovement.

 Members who complete the Professional Certificate in Data Protection, and who commit to completing Continuing Professional Development hours, will be entitled to use the designation CDPO – Certified Data Protection Officer.